Home / DIY / Garden Projects Plans / 33 Bird Feeder Plans To Keep Birds Well Fed And Happy

 4- A PVC Homemade Bird-Feeder

-One of the best bird-feeder for hummingbirds is PVC bird feeder.
+Here we have one of the best PVC bird feeder for hummingbirds by Birdsandblooms.
 You can easily make it by getting materials like PVC piping, copper wire, glue from your hardware store.
 You need to connect the non-threaded ends of the pipes with the PVC adhesive and drill small holes in each pipe piece.
 Paint the PVC pipe and then wrap each pipe with a wire.
 Link the feeders and let the feeding hole to face up.
 Your bird-feeder is ready.

 A PVC Homemade Bird-Feeder